-Frank Wolcott (1840-1910) – Wolcott was a soldier, lawman, and instigator in the Johnson County War in Wyoming.
+Frank Wolcott was a soldier, lawman, and instigator in the Johnson County War in Wyoming.

-He then bought a ranch in 1876 and became involved with the Wyoming Stock Growers Association and a number of large cattle barons.
-When the conflict between the small ranchers and the cattle barons erupted in the 1880’s, Wolcott sided with the large ranchers.
-Known as the Johnson County War, Wolcott led a group of 50 henchmen into Johnson County in April, 1892 with the intention of killing some 70 suspected cattle rustlers who had been placed on a “death list.”
+He then bought a ranch in 1876 and became involved with the Wyoming Stock Growers Association and several large cattle barons.
+When the conflict between the small ranchers and the cattle barons erupted in the 1880s, Wolcott sided with the large ranchers.
+Known as the Johnson County War, Wolcott led a group of 50 henchmen into Johnson County in April 1892 to kill some 70 suspected cattle rustlers who had been placed on a “death list.”
 However, after killing Nick Ray and Nate Champion, Sheriff Red Angus, leading a posse of 200 men, trapped the gunmen and besieged Wolcott’s forces at the TA Ranch until they were rescued by the 6th Cavalry three days later.

-Over the next couple of years Wolcott continued in his efforts to destroy the small ranch owners of the area.
-In 1894, he moved to Nebraska where he became general agent at the Omaha Stockyards.
-He died in Denver March 30, 1910.
+Over the next couple of years, Wolcott continued in his efforts to destroy the small ranch owners of the area.
+In 1894, he moved to Nebraska, where he became a general agent at the Omaha Stockyards.
+He died in Denver, Colorado, on March 30, 1910.